A simplex-type algorithm for continuous linear programs with constant coefficients: Introduction

 {\em Notes on presentation:} Throughout the paper we quote results from \cite{shindin-weiss:13,shindin-weiss:14}.
 We will refer to results from the duality paper \cite{shindin-weiss:13} by appending D and from the structure paper \cite{shindin-weiss:14} by appending S (e.g. D5.3, or (S4.2)).
 There is complete symmetry between M-CLP and M-CLP$^*$.
 Therefore when we formulate results for one or both of them, we will give a proof only for one of them.
-For easier reading we moved some of the proofs of Sections \ref{sec.region}, \ref{sec.pivot} and \ref{sec.algorithm_simpl} to Appendix \ref{sec.validityappendix}, \ref{sec.uniqueproof}, \ref{sec.alg-line} respectively.